LimLiangHong/La_Boutique/README.md

 <h2 id="existingFeat">Existing Features</h2>

 Login Page.
-Allows users to create an account and login to access the home page of the website.
+Allows users to create an account and login to access the home page of the website. (by jessica)

 Navigation bar at the top.
 Allows user to navigate to the different pages.
+(By Liang Hong)

-Hover effects and is active effects are placed on each different pages so that users would know which webpage they are on.
+Hover effects and is active effects are placed on each different pages so that users would know which webpage they are on. (by Liang Hong)

 Home Page.
-Allows users to view the upcoming products, deals and also view some of the current line of products.
+Allows users to view the upcoming products, deals and also view some of the current line of products. (by Liang Hong)

+Shop Page.
+Allows users to browse for the products they want.
+Only the first 4 products i have created a secondary product page due to time constrains. (by Liang Hong)

+Blog Page.
+Allows users to know more about which celebrities uses our products and the tips and tricks for fashion with our products. (by Liang Hong)

+About Page.
+Allows users to know more about our "app". and also allows users to know about our company and what we are all about. (by Liang Hong)

+Contact Page.
+Allows users to contact us about our products or if they have any inquiries.
+Also lets the user know about our locations and outlets. (by Liang Hong)

+Cart Page.
+Allows users to purchase the items that they "added" to their cart and checkout.
+And they are able to apply their coupons if any. (by Liang Hong)

+Rewards Page.
+After checking out the user gets to spin the wheel on how much discount coupons they get.
+Up to 70%. (by Jessica)

 <p align="right">(<a href="#top">back to top</a>)</p>